-A stroller can be a perfect way to give your kitty some fresh air and a change of scene.
+A pet stroller can be a perfect way to give your kitty some fresh air and a change of scenery.

 When I take my cats for a walk, I use a pet stroller.
 People we encounter smile and exclaim, “I’ve never seen a cat in a stroller before!
 He looks like he loves it!”
 They’re correct!
 In fact, whenever I take just one of the cats out, the ones left behind loudly voice their disapproval.
 Upon my return, I’m greeted at the door by the left-behind cats, excitedly hoping it’s their turn.
 They jump into the stroller, eyes sparkling in anticipation.

 Although some people write me off as just “another crazy pet owner”, there is a method to this madness.
 As with dog walking, cat walking introduces you to new neighbors and animal-related conversations.
 The reactions I get are worth the stroller’s weight in gold.

 When purchasing a pet stroller, consider your cat’s weight and size.
 Strollers vary in size and cost.
 Our first one was a small model, perfect for beginning our “will-the-cats-like stroller-riding?” experiment.
 However, I was able to walk only one cat at a time.
 So I decided to walk two cats at once – big mistake!
 Just like human toddlers, the cat in the back hit the cat in front to make him move aside, causing a fight.
 So we got a larger one that can accommodate all four cats at once.
 It also sports bigger wheels, making for a smoother ride and easier maneuverability.

 All pet strollers have zipped enclosures for your animal’s safe viewing through mesh windows, so there’s no need to worry about cats escaping.
 Before loading my cats into the pet stroller, I put each into a harness with an attached leash.